< Back to Articles

 Periodically, inquiries arise regarding the availability of sheep gut for certain instrument strings, prompting questions about why certain strings, such as those for X or Y instrument, are not offered in sheep gut.

-It is crucial to recognize that sheep gut presents distinct intricacies compared to beef gut, stemming from differences in the respective animals and the manufacturing processes involved.
+It is crucial to recognize that sheep gut presents distinct intricacies compared to beef gut, stemming from differences in the respective animals’ digestive systems and the manufacturing processes involved.
 Sheep gut string manufacturing is characterized by unique labor costs and challenges in production, rendering it a relatively scarce and exceptionally valuable commodity.
 Consequently, decisions must be made regarding the allocation of our limited sheep gut stock.

 For instance, upon conducting hearing tests, we determined that the discernible contrast between a violin D-3 Pistoy sheep gut string and its beef gut counterpart is less pronounced than that of the sheep gut and beef gut violin e-1 string.
 As a result, we have opted to concentrate our sheep gut production on treble strings.